• Skip to primary navigation

 • 3 Tablespoons sliced raw almonds

-• 3 Tablespoons cup raw pecans
+• 3 Tablespoons cup raw walnuts

 • 2 Tablespoons raw pepitas